Pcharlesme/Pcharlesme/README.md

-- 👋 Hi, I’m @Pcharlesme
-- 👀 I’m interested in Gig, Job , Fulltime role and Freelance

 <!---
 Pcharlesme/Pcharlesme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 ![](https://komarev.com/ghpvc/?username=Pcharlesme)
+- 👋 Hi, I’m @Pcharlesme

 # 👋 &nbsp;Hi there

 I'm a software developer at Night.
 Product Designer during the Day✨ I enjoy coding open-source projects that solve unique problems.
-I love combining my hobbies like 3D printing, coding and building various projects ✨ I Design Build and Deploy.
+I love combining my hobbies like 3D printing, coding and building various projects ✨ I Design Build and Deploy. -👀 I’m interested in Gig, Job , Fulltime role and Freelance

+# 📫 &nbsp;Reach me on
 <a href="https://api.whatsapp.com/send?phone=2348108244286&text=Hello%20Pcharles,%20I%20got%20your%20contact%20from%20your%20Github%20profile" alt="Connect on Whatsapp">
     <img src="https://img.shields.io/badge/WHATSAPP-%2325D366.svg?&style=for-the-badge&logo=whatsapp&logoColor=white" />
 </a>